akshaydr/humanoid_biped/Documentation/docs/objective.md

 ## Objective
 For any project, defining the objective or problem statement is the first step.
 Objective is nothing but the purpose of the project.
-We will have to answer to questions such as what exactly
+We will have to answer to why, what and where questions while defining the objective.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3OTQ1MDY4Nl19
+eyJoaXN0b3J5IjpbLTEyMDIyMDM1MThdfQ==
 -->